Citation, DOI, disclosures and article data

 - absence of infection

 The process of healing is different depending on the configuration of the fracture fragments and can be divided into three main categories:

 Spontaneous (indirect/secondary) healing

-This is the most common 'natural' healing process, whereby the fracture ends are placed close to each other (but not "apposed"), with intervening haematoma and variable displacement and/or angulation.
+This is the most common 'natural' healing process, whereby the fracture ends are placed close to each other (but not apposed), with intervening hematoma and variable displacement and/or angulation.

 Though the healing process of a fracture can be divided into various phases, it should rather be understood as a biological continuum.
 The periosteum, endosteum, and Haversian canals are the sources of pluripotent mesenchymal stem cells that initiate the formation of the healing tissues.
 The bridging callus seen on radiographs mainly arises from the periosteum.